autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-multimodal-text-others.md

 predictor_model1.leaderboard(dev_df)
 ```

-We can find that combining the product type feature is quite essential for a good performance.
+We can find that combining the product type feature is quite essential for good performance.

-## Model 2: Extract Text Embedding and Use Tabular
+## Model 2: Extract Text Embedding and Use Tabular Predictor

-The AutoGluon-Text offers the `extract_embedding()` functionality so we can try to use the trained text-only model to extract sentence embeddings and use AutoGluon to train the predictor.
+The AutoGluon-Text offers the `extract_embedding()` functionality so we can try to have a two-stage model.
+In the first stage, we use the text-only model to extract sentence embeddings and then use AutoGluon TabularPredictor to get the final model.

 ```{.python .input}